 Example #2: Website views

 It may make your boss happy to hear that your website is getting tons of views, but this KPI vanity metric doesn’t paint the whole picture.
 Instead, focus on where your website visitors are coming from, what devices they’re using, how long they’re staying on the site and how many pages they’re visiting.
 This will give you actionable insight to make strategic decisions.

 It’s great to have a lot of newsletter subscribers…but only if those subscribers are translating into leads, or better yet, revenue.
 Ensure your newsletters include meaningful calls to action, and track the clicks on those instead.
 Boasting about a high subscriber count may deliver instant gratification, but the long game of nurturing leads is what reaps the true rewards.

-Now that you know which KPI is most likely to be a vanity metric, you can focus your time and effort on useful benchmarks that drive results.
+Now that you know which KPI is a vanity metric, you can focus your time and effort on useful benchmarks that drive results.
 Your colleagues and customers will thank you for it.

 Thanks for joining me SaaS marketers.
 Until next time!

 You know that your content needs to perform so you can meet your goals, but what exactly should you optimize?
 Download our Content Optimization Checklist to find out.